serokell/blog-posts/edsl-michelson/article.md

 Data type `Val` contains enough information for type checker to consider all possible cases of input stack and an instruction and we do not require to do some additional checks in runtime which may result in error.
 In short, if the program type checks, it won't produce an error.

-In this article we covered only a small subset of Michelson's instructions.
-Also, we consider only the core of Michelson's type system (without taking annotations into account).
-Clearing up all this details is a tedious work we performed during work on [Morley framework](https://gitlab.com/morley-framework/morley/) and we welcome everybody to go and check the repository to see the implementation of [type check](https://gitlab.com/morley-framework/morley/blob/master/src/Michelson/TypeCheck/Instr.hs) and [interpretation](https://gitlab.com/morley-framework/morley/blob/master/src/Michelson/Interpret.hs) with all underlying details.